foxx3r/liquidPy/README.md

-# Powerful Type Systems for Python
+# Refinement Types & Dependent Types for Python

 PEP 3107: "this PEP makes no attempt to introduce any kind of standard semantics, even for the built-in types.
 This work will be left to third-party libraries."